3F/web.vsSBE/Home.md

 * * * For `Start Action` - set as `Start External program`
 * * * Then, select your **devenv**, e.g.: `C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\devenv.exe`
 * * In the `Start Options` → `Command line arguments` write the: '**/rootsuffix Exp**' (without quotes)
-* By default, NLog should already be added to References of project.
-If exist problem with paths, simply add from ./external
 * Click `Build` → `Build Solution`
+* Libraries: NLog, Json.NET, Moq - managed by NuGet and should be received automatically to ./packages directory.
+Otherwise, try add manually if exist some problems.

 Congratulation!
 Now, you can running the vsSBE extension over experimental VS IDE for debugging